Floozutter/tome/README.md

-# teachtome
+# tome
-The teacher's tome of notes for the classroom
+a reference tome for programming algorithms, idioms, and opinions!